Please make sure that you read this information carefully

 See information about applying for a council home.

 Permanent council flats and houses are in very short supply and most people who become homeless can expect to spend a long time in temporary or private sector housing.
-Please read the guide on preventing homelessness (word) for more information.
+Please read the finding a home pages for more information.